Skip to content

 Frequently Ordered Items at Sam’s was a $37.4M annualized GMV lift.
 Clip processed $1B+ pesos.
 Twine had 3x Apple App of the Day and a 4.6 rating.
 Design that doesn’t move the business doesn’t survive.

 See it in action.
-Browse the case studies or jump into the Clip Terminal write-up for the long version.
+Browse the case studies — including AI work at Workday — or jump into the Clip Terminal write-up for the long version.